RV21RANA/web-dev-quiz-app/README.md

-# Front-End Quiz App
+# Web-Development Quiz App

 GitHub Pages: https://pmnord.github.io/front-end-quiz-app/

 ## About this project

-This project was developed entirely by myself as part of Thinkful's full stack program.
-My goal was to create a mobile-first front-end application with a clean UI that can be used with multiple question libraries and is scalable to any question size.
+This project was developed as part of Thinkful's full stack program.
+My goal was to create a mobile-first front-end application with a clean UI that supports multiple question libraries and automatically generates wrong answer options.

 ### Requirements